sara-nl/surfsara-dmf-irods-client/README.md

 ### dm_iconfig

 The script *dm_iconfig* is used to configure the connection to iRODS.
-There are two options:
-1. using an *irods_environment.json* and *password* file configured through iinit (requires icommands)
-2. If icommands are not installed the scripts asks you to configure iRODS manually.
-   The password is required upon the first connection to the iRODS server.
+It tries to retrieve some information from a given icommands configuration.

-The resulting configuration is stored in the following file:
+The resulting configuration is stored in the following files:

     ~/.DmIRodsServer/config.json
+    ~/.DmIRodsServer/completion.sh
+    ~/.DmIRodsServer/.irodsA

 ### auto completion